JingwenHu-eng/Optimisation-of-Monocular-3D-Pose-Estimation-for-Gait-Analysis/README.md

 # Monocular-3D-Pose-Estimation-for-Gait-Kinematics
-Monocular 3D Pose Estimation for Gait Kinematics: Effects of Open-Source Model Selection, Viewing Angle and Clinically Informed Fine-Tuning
+Clinically Oriented Optimisation of Monocular 3D Pose Estimation for Gait Analysis Using Viewpoint Selection and Gait-Informed Fine Tuning